dotnet/docs-maui/docs/fundamentals/app-startup.md

 ## Register handlers

-To register your own handlers, call the `ConfigureMauiHandlers` method on the `IAppHostBuilder` object.
+To register your own handlers, call the `ConfigureMauiHandlers` method on the `MauiAppBuilder` object.
 Then, on the `IMauiHandlersCollection` object, call the `AddHandler` method to add the required handler:

 ```csharp
 using Microsoft.Maui;